jacksonh/manos/docs/tutorial/page-3.md

 Using the Get method in a our application constructor is an easy way to hook up to an HTTP method but it makes it difficult to test our code.
-To make our code easily testable we will want to create a seperate method for our action:
+To make our code easily testable we will want to create a separate method for our action:

     public static void Hello (IMangoContext ctx)
     {